jac99/MinkLoc3D/README.md

       doi={10.1109/WACV48630.2021.00183}}

 ### Environment and Dependencies
-Code was tested using Python 3.8 with PyTorch 1.7 and MinkowskiEngine 0.4.3 on Ubuntu 18.04 with CUDA 10.2.
+Code was tested using Python 3.8 with PyTorch 1.9.1 and MinkowskiEngine 0.5.4 on Ubuntu 20.04 with CUDA 10.2.
+Note: CUDA 11.1 is not recommended as there are some issues with MinkowskiEngine 0.5.4 on CUDA 11.1.

 The following Python packages are required:
 * PyTorch (version 1.9.1)